TL;DR—IoT Monetization Strategy at a Glance

 Essence

-If you’re looking to monetize IoT products that provide measurable value to the customer, an outcome-based monetization strategy allows you to charge customers based on the benefit they get from using your device or service.
+If you're looking to monetize IoT products that provide measurable value to the customer, an outcome-based monetization strategy allows you to charge users based on the benefit they get from using your device or service.

 Pros